 To illustrate the benefits of each light type, we asked three of our friends to decorate two identical Christmas trees with lights, one lit with traditional lights and the other with LEDs.

 Incandescent Christmas lights, also called traditional lights or classic lights, are a long-time favorite.
 Typically, incandescent light Christmas trees are less expensive than those with LEDs.
 The main advantage of traditional Christmas tree lights is its lower initial cost.
 On the other hand, LED-lit trees usually cost more but the lights generally last longer and use up less electricity.

 Jennifer of Décor Gold Design set up her Balsam Hill Vermont White Spruce with traditional lights in the living room and her LED-lit tree in the bedroom.
 She agrees that LEDs have a longer lifespan, but incandescent Christmas tree lights are initially more affordable.
 If you plan to decorate with a second tree, one with traditional lights may be a practical choice.

 How do you tell the difference between LED and incandescent Christmas lights?
 Traditional incandescent Christmas lights are popular for their clear, warm glow that gives your Christmas tree a timeless and familiar look.
 Newer LED Christmas lights, just like that of Balsam Hill’s, can radiate the same warm glow of traditional lights that you wouldn’t be able to tell them apart.

 Randi of Randi Garrett Design points out that LED Christmas lights are energy efficient.
 But she also enjoyed how traditional Christmas tree lights brought a dramatic glow to her ornaments.

 3. Availability and Variety

-Trees with traditional lights are widely available at online or brick-and-mortar stores.
+Incandescent light Christmas trees are widely available at online or brick-and-mortar stores.
 This means there are more options for you to choose from.
 On the other hand, some retailers may only have a limited range of trees with LED lights.